freewind-demos/css-lesscss-class-inside-id-no-effect-demo/README.md

 }
 ```

 Which will not work if we use browser rendering less.
+(It's OK if we use `lessc` to compile the less file to css, and use the css file in html)

 Try it yourself: